AhqafCoder/CWEB/README.md

-# 🌐 CWEB - The Minimalist C Web Server 🚀
+# 🌐 CWEB - The best C web Framework 🚀

 Welcome to **CWEB**, the lightweight, high-performance web server built entirely in **C**!
 Say goodbye to the bloat and complexity of Apache and Nginx.
 With CWEB, you can serve your HTML pages with ease, speed, and simplicity. 🛠️